 Update: The Habitat at Home photo contest is now an annual event.
-Look for announcements about the 2021 photo contest this spring!
+Here’s where to find information on the 2021 photo contest.

 Stuck at home?
 With so many parks and trails closed, you might feel cut off from nature… or you might not.
 What if your home felt like nature too, full of living things and wild beauty?

 This time of staying home gives us the opportunity to turn our attention to a vital habitat restoration project: our homes.

 That’s why, this spring, we’re holding a Habitat at Home contest!
 Both kids and adults can enter.
 Share photos or videos that show how you’re enhancing habitat.
 Or share photos or videos that show wild animals (from pollinators on up) where you live.

 You can win some garden-themed prizes.
 More importantly, you’ll inspire people and help restore our natural world!

 This is a contest for all ages—kids and adults.
 You don’t have to be a professional photographer.
 You don’t have to be an expert naturalist.
 You could have a lot of land or just a balcony.
 There are a few criteria and if you meet them, you’ll be entered in a drawing to win prizes (see details below).
 There is also a voters’ choice award for the entry that get the most votes on social media.
 Informally but just as fun, there will be online shout-outs for the following:

 - Beautiful photography

 Wild animals need more places to live—beyond nature preserves.
 In his new book, “Nature’s Best Hope,” Doug Tallamy writes, “[W]e need to practice conservation in areas outside our parks as well as inside them.
 And this means we need to practice conservation where we live, where we work, and where we farm.”